Pie KiwiSaver Scheme Review

 The Growth fund aims to provide investors with "capital growth", generated by investments in "international and Australasian equities with a focus on globally-known brands, along with a cash and fixed interest exposure".

-We say: This is the Pie KiwiSaver Scheme's most aggressive fund, with 80% of your money allocated to an active investment manager picking shares that are expected to increase in value.
+We say: This is the Pie KiwiSaver Scheme's second most aggressive fund, with 80% of your money allocated to an active investment manager picking shares that are expected to increase in value.
 20% of your money is invested in fixed interest and cash and cash equivalents.

 Summary

-- The three funds all invest in income and growth assets; the higher the proportion of equity investments, the more aggressive the fund and the expectation of a higher return.
+- The four funds all invest in income and growth assets; the higher the proportion of equity investments, the more aggressive the fund and the expectation of a higher return.
 As with any fund, past performances do not indicate future results, but generally the characteristics of how each fund behaves remain the same.

 Who is the Pie KiwiSaver Scheme Suited To?